RaikoZA/NodeJS-Currency-Converter/README.md

 ## Usage:

-After installation, you need to call getCurrency, it takes two arguments being the two currencies.
+After prerequisites, you need to call getCurrency, it takes two arguments being the two currencies.
-The first argument will be the currency you want to convert and the second argument will be what you want to convert too.
+The first argument will be the currency you want to convert and the second argument will be what you want to convert to.
 Supply your callback and handle the results.

 ## Example: